-The centre closed on 23 March.
-The average attendance of 16 seafarers (2019: 58) a week throughout the year became meaningless, however up until 23 March the numbers remained consistent with the previous year.
+The average attendance of 45 seafarers (2020:16) a week throughout the year shows that the centre usage has returned to near pre-pandemic levels.
 The centre is the flagship for Scotland and whilst inside the docks and their security parameter, we are always happy to show anyone around who is interested.
 One of the notable things about visiting the ships in Grangemouth is how often the centre is mentioned in a conversation.
 The centre continues to attract a steady number of seafarers.
-The centre has been manned on Thursday nights by the chaplain and volunteers up to 23 March.
-Seafarers have still come to the centre to get Wi-Fi access which they are still able to utilise albeit from outside the centre.
+The centre has been staffed three to four days a week by the chaplain and volunteers.
+Having volunteers in the centre has meant that there has been a feeling of something going on and we are sure that this has had a positive effect on numbers attending.